-Radiotherapy, also known as radiation treatment, is involves the use of high-energy radiation.
-It is commonly used to treat cancer.
+Radiotherapy is a treatment involving the use of high-energy radiation.
+It's commonly used to treat cancer.

 Almost half of all people with cancer have radiotherapy as part of their treatment plan.

-This topic focuses mainly on the use of radiotherapy as a treatment for cancer.
+This information focuses mainly on the use of radiotherapy as a treatment for cancer.

 Radiotherapy can be used, alone or in combination with chemotherapy (chemoradiotherapy), to try to cure cancers.

-For people with incurable cancers, radiotherapy is a very effective method of controlling symptoms.
+For people with incurable cancers, radiotherapy is a very effective way of controlling symptoms.

-Radiotherapy can be given in two ways.
-It can be given - from outside the body (external radiotherapy) or inside the body (internal radiotherapy).
+Radiotherapy can be given in two different ways – from outside the body (external radiotherapy) or inside the body (internal radiotherapy).

-External radiotherapy usually involves using using a machine similar to a large x-ray machine, called a linear accelerator, which focuses high-energy radiation beams onto the area requiring treatment.
+External radiotherapy usually involves using a machine called a linear accelerator, which focuses high-energy radiation beams onto the area requiring treatment.
 External beam radiotherapy is completely painless.

-External beam radiotherapy is usually given once a day as a course of treatment over a number of days or weeks.
+External beam radiotherapy usually involves a series of daily treatments over a number of days or weeks.

 Internal radiotherapy can involve placing a small piece of radioactive material temporarily inside the body near the cancerous cells (known as brachytherapy), or the use of a radioactive liquid that's swallowed or injected.
 The radiation emitted by internal radiotherapy is painless, though the procedure to insert the source can sometimes cause mild discomfort.

-The type of radiotherapy you have - and the length of the course of treatment will depend on the size and type of cancer and where it is in the body.
+The type of radiotherapy you have and the length of treatment depends on the size and type of cancer, and where it is in your body.

 Read more about how radiotherapy is performed.